P1: For You & You & You

-This is not a recycled rant about who did what to who, or who was more right than wrong in the world.
+This is not a recycled rant about who did what to who, or who was more right than wrong in the world, although there is a little bit of that.
 It's not about who deserved what and who didn't.
 Nor is it a soliloquy to the past.
-This is more important, more complex.
-Or, to be honest, it might not be.
-This blog is about the way a slow flowing river determines the shape of a stone beneath it.
+This is more important, more layered.
+Or, to be candid, maybe its not.
+This blog is about the way a slow flowing river determines the shape of every stone beneath it.
 It's about how we often don't see a pane of glass until it shatters.
 It's about the impossibility of anyone saying everything they wanted to say before they fade into gone.
-This is some of what I think must be said, even if it shouldn't be, or doesn't.
+It's about what I think must be said even if it shouldn't be, or doesn't.
+It's about how no matter what we say or how often we say it we're still likely to feel we haven't said enough.
+It's about how wonderful it is to experrience Life, and to feel every tangled, nuanced emotion we're feeling.
+It's about how we come to understand what truly matter when all we have left is the letting go.

 There isn't a precise explanation for the origins or purpose of this space, but if I had to explain it I'd say this.
 Its part apology, and part regret.
 Also sorrow, and guilt.
 It's a recognition of all we wound in the world, and an acknowledgement of what we heal.
 It's an elegy for everything that's been lost or taken, and a celebration of the resolve that inspires us to fill the vacant spaces.
 It's a big 'fuck you' to the Universe for the ways we feel cheated, and a drop to your knees racked with sobs expression of humility for the unexpected, profound gratitude we feel.
 It's wonder.
 It's disbelief.
 It's finally admitting your shit was never as together as you pretended it was, or hoped it would be.
 It's about how trying to find your way is a waste of time.
 There is no wrong direction to take, only those you prefer, and those you want desperately to avoid.
 It's about how life's lessons come as contradictory equations.
 Like if you're wanting to eliminate what feels empty in you, and you're wanting to feel filled up, you're probably gonna lose a bit more.
 You're going to know what it really means to learn how to let something go.